What Are Buy-to-Let Investments?

 Income Tax

-Income tax is a tax you pay on your rental returns and is worked out based on individual income tax rates, which obviously includes your other sources of income as well.
+Income Tax is payable on your rental income and is calculated based on prevailing income tax rates, taking into account your other income sources.

 Capital Gains Tax